-Mohammed Bin Rashid Al Maktoum Knowledge Award Closes Nominations For 2026 Edition
+Mohammed bin Rashid Al Maktoum Knowledge Award closes nominations for 2026 edition

 Error!
 We're sorry, but the page you were looking for doesn't exist.

-(MENAFN- Mid-East Info) The Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF) has closed nominations for the ninth edition of the Mohammed bin Rashid Al Maktoum Knowledge Award (MBRKA).
-This year's edition attracted a large number of nominations from around the world, covering a broad spectrum of vital knowledge fields.
-This high level of international participation reflects MBRKA's global standing and its pivotal role in fostering knowledge innovation and promoting the production and dissemination of knowledge across key sectors.
-It also underscores MBRKA's contribution to developing sustainable, knowledge-based societies driven by science, creativity, and innovation.
+(MENAFN- Orient Planet Group) Dubai, UAE, 02 April 2026- The Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF) has closed nominations for the ninth edition of the Mohammed bin Rashid Al Maktoum Knowledge Award (MBRKA).
+This year’s edition attracted a large number of nominations from around the world, covering a broad spectrum of vital knowledge fields.
+This high level of international participation reflects MBR’A’s global standing and its pivotal role in fostering knowledge innovation and promoting the production and dissemination of knowledge across key sectors.
+It also underscores M’RKA’s contribution to developing sustainable, knowledge-based societies driven by science, creativity, and innovation.

+The ninth edition further solidifies’MBRKA’s position as a leading global platform that recognizes exceptional minds and pioneering initiatives that deliver meaningful and lasting impact within communities.
+The Award remains committed to supporting researchers, thought leaders, and institutions that drive knowledge transformation and develop innovative solutions to pressing global challenges.

 Legal Disclaimer: